Should My Child Get the COVID-19 Vaccine?

 Watch this video to learn more how mRNA vaccines work.

-Infertility has not been found in women infected with COVID-19, so it would not be expected to be a concern for the vaccine.
+Infertility has not been found to be related to receipt of COVID-19 vaccine.
 Learn more.

 We encourage you to talk to your child’s medical specialist to discuss individual risks and benefits and determine whether your child should receive the vaccine.